 The Fall of the Berlin Wall

-Mass protests throughout East Germany, along with economic and political pressure, forced the East German government to open the borders.
-On November 9, 1989, thousands of East Germans flooded into West Berlin, and people on both sides of the wall started tearing it down.
+Thus, due to mass protests all over East Germany and economic and political pressure the East German government had to open the borders.
+On 9 November 1989, that thousands of East Germans flocked into West Berlin, while people of the two sides began to demolish the Wall.

 Legacy